SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBInstance.md

 ```

 ### -DBInstanceClass
-The compute and memory capacity of the DB instance; for example, db.m4.large.
+The compute and memory capacity of the instance; for example, db.m4.large.
 If you change the class of an instance there can be some interruption in the cluster's service.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-docdb-dbinstance.html#cfn-docdb-dbinstance-dbinstanceclass